codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 ## 1. Configuring quality settings {: id="configuring-quality-settings"}

 [Configure the quality settings](../repositories-configure/adjusting-quality-settings.md) of your project to define the gates (minimum acceptable values) and goals for quality metrics such as issues, duplication, complexity, and code coverage.
-These gates, goals, and metrics are always visible on Codacy's dashboard.

-!!! important
+!!! info "Using coverage as a quality gate"
-    If you want to use code coverage as a quality gate, enable **Diff coverage is under** or **Coverage variation is under**.
+    To use code coverage as a quality gate, enable **Diff coverage is under** or **Coverage variation is under**.
 This instructs Codacy to report the coverage analysis results to your Git provider.

 !!! tip
     Depending on the initial quality of your repositories and on your current team practices, the default gates may be too strict.
 Consider initially limiting gates to new critical issues, new security issues, and considerable drops in code coverage.